gadicc/wmd/README.md

 and DDP authentication.
 In the future, we'll use our own two-way authentication to ensure a fake server can't be setup, DNS hijacked, and as such, gain control of servers.

+* **I think my database was compromised, what to do?**

+1. Revoke all Github user keys [here](https://github.com/settings/applications).
+1. Destroy all servers and dump the database (or give all servers new passwords in both the database and on your servers, gen new SSH key pair and replace in database and on all servers and on DigitalOcean control panel).
+1. Delete DigitalOcean OAuth pair on their Control Panel.
+1. Revoke all SSL certificates (not that it's
+[that effective](http://news.netcraft.com/archives/2013/05/13/how-certificate-revocation-doesnt-work-in-practice.html) and create new ones for all your domains.

+In theory we could automate most of the above for this eventuality, or have regular rotations for extra security, or something.